Stedi-Demos/bootstrap-archived/README.md

 # Customizing the workflows

 The bootstrap workflow uses a sample trading partner to set up and test the read and write EDI workflows.
-You can customize the bootstrap workflow for your use case by doing one or all of the following:
+You can customize the bootstrap workflow by doing one or all of the following:
 - [Edit the partner profile](https://www.stedi.com/docs/bootstrap/adjusting-the-workflow#add-a-trading-partner-profile) to replace the test trading partner with your real trading partners' details and requirements.
 - [Create Stedi mappings](https://www.stedi.com/docs/bootstrap/adjusting-the-workflow#map-inbound-messages).
 The base bootstrap repository ingests and generates JSON with a schema that closely matches EDI documents.
 You may need to create a mapping to transform EDI documents into a custom JSON shape for your internal system.
 You can also create a mapping that transforms JSON data from your system into the JSON schema required for outgoing EDI documents.
 - [Create SFTP users](https://www.stedi.com/docs/bootstrap/adjusting-the-workflow#sending-and-receiving-documents-with-sftp) for your trading partners, so they can send and retrieve EDI documents from Stedi Buckets.

-You may also want to add additional Stedi products to optimize your EDI workflows.
-We offer free hands-on troubleshooting and customized support to get your solution into production as quickly as possible.
-[Contact us](https://www.stedi.com/contact) to get started.
+You may want to use additional Stedi products to further optimize your EDI workflows.
+We can help you customize the bootstrap workflow and determine which products and approaches are right for your use cases.
+[Contact us](https://www.stedi.com/contact) to set up a meeting with our technical team.

 # Cleanup